Lucille Clifton was born 27 June 1936, and died 13 February 2010.

 - Poetry is a matter of life, not just a matter of language.

 - Every pair of eyes facing you has probably experienced something you could not endure.

 - You might as well answer the door, my child, the truth is furiously knocking.

 - I don’t write out of what I know; I write out of what I wonder.
 I think most artists create art in order to explore, not to give the answers.
 Poetry and art are not about answers to me; they are about questions.

 - What they call you is one thing.
 What you answer to is something else.

 - People wish to be poets more than they wish to write poetry, and that’s a mistake.
 One should wish to celebrate more than one wishes to be celebrated.

 - We cannot create what we can’t imagine.

-Clifton was an American poet, writer, and educator.
-1979 to 1985 she was Poet Laureate of Maryland from 1979 to 1985.
+Lucille Clifton was an American poet, writer, and educator.
+She was Poet Laureate of Maryland from 1979 to 1985.
 Her collections, Good Woman: Poems and a Memoir 1969-1980 and Two-Headed Woman, were both Pulitzer Prize nominees.

 Please click here for our Literary Birthday Calendar